Hisyeo/Hisyeo.github.io/docs/words/n/noüku.md

 ---
-id: nuüku
+id: noüku
-slug: nuüku
+slug: noüku
-title: nuüku
+title: noüku
 sidebar_position: 687
 hoverText: science § Noun
 ---